-- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set spec.clusterName key to the name of the target cluster to restore the backup on, - set spec.backupSource subsection instead of spec.backupName field to point on the appropriate S3-compatible storage.
+- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set spec.clusterName key to the name of the target cluster to restore the backup on, - set spec.backupSource subsection to point on the appropriate cloud storage.
 This backupSource subsection should contain the backup type (either logical or physical), and a destination key, followed by necessary storage configuration keys, same as in the deploy/cr.yaml file: